 We support and promote opportunities for all children and young people sing regularly – in school, out of school, in choirs and groups, at workshops and festivals and in a wide range of styles!

-Project One Dot – singing and composition CPD programme for primary school teachers
+Booking now: Project One Dot – singing and composition CPD programme for primary school teachers: 2019/20

-Participating schools come away with the four new songs, original arrangements and songs composed by their own pupils, a supporting work book, and a range of resources, activities and approaches to singing, listening, appraising and composing, linked to the KS2 national curriculum for music
+Participating schools come away with four new songs, original arrangements and songs composed by their own pupils, a supporting work book, and a range of new resources, activities and approaches to singing, listening, appraising and composing, linked to the KS2 national curriculum for music.

 More information about our support for singing:

-A project fund, to encourage start-up and development of choirs and singing projects
+- A development fund, to encourage start-up and development of choirs and singing projects

 Singing can improve pupils’ learning, confidence, health and social development – and it has the power change lives and build stronger communities